 You can, but please let us know your intentions in advance in case we’re full or need to juggle things around to fit you in.
 Any bikes left for longer than one night will probably have to be left at the Classic Car Club rather than at the Bike Shed.
 Anyway, just let us know your intentions and we’ll work something out.
 Don’t surprise us and we won’t incovenience you.

-As a member with points to use up (as opposed to a rental customer) you will need bike gear eventually, so we recommend you get your own, (you can buy bike gear at the Bike Shed with a 10% member’s discount) but we do have some basic equipment you can hire.
-However this is not a normal part of the club offer, and we don’t have an extensive wardrobe of styles and sizes, so let us know at least 48 hours in advance so we can make sure you get what you need.
+As a member with points to use up (as opposed to a rental customer) you will need bike gear eventually, so we recommend you get your own, (you can buy bike gear at the Bike Shed Motorcycle Club with a 10% member’s discount).

 Yes you can.
 Please do make sure your passenger has decent riding gear, and check that you have booked a bike with a dual seat (some of the fleet bikes are single-seaters).